turgu1/maison/Readme.md

 ADC_MODE(ADC_VCC);
 ```

-#### User Application Memory Structure
+#### 4.2.2 User Application State Structure

-The user application memory structure **shall** have a `uint32_t` item as the first element in the structure.
+The user application state structure (here named `user_data`) **shall** have a `uint32_t` item as the first element in the structure.
 This is used by the framework to verify that the content saved in non-volatile memory is valid using a CRC-32 checksum.
 The whole content will be initialized (zeroed) if the checksum is bad.
 The checksum is computed by the framework, the user application just need to supplied the space in the structure.

-#### maison.loop
+This structure is optional and could be required by the application when the *DEEP_SLEEP* feature is selected.
+It will allow for the saving and retrieval of the current application state as the Deep Sleep feature induce processor resets that invalidate the memory content.

+### 4.3 maison.loop()

-The Maison::loop function must be called regularly in your main loop function to permit the execution of the finite state machine and receiving new MQTT messages.
-As a parameter the Maison::loop function accepts a processing function that will be called by Maison inside the finite state machine.
+The Maison::loop() function must be called regularly in the user application main loop function to permit the execution of the finite state machine and the receiving of new MQTT messages.
+As a parameter, the Maison::loop() function accepts a processing function that will be called by Maison inside the finite state machine.
 The function will receive the current state value as a parameter.
 It must return a status value from the following list:

 Value         | Description
 :------------:|----------------